Ucombinator/jaam/README.md

 1. Interpreter: performs static analysis on Java classes
 2. Visualizer: shows the results of the analysis
 3. Serializer: defines the .jaam file format and allows interoperability between Interpreter and Visualizer
+4. Tools: helps you to manipulate/get data from .jaam files